PILLARS OF SOCIETY

 More recently, RHH lobbied the council, again on Moran’s own behalf, seeking improvements that would lead to “a better public realm in the Georgian quarter for safety of residents”.
 By that stage, Moran had acquired a second Georgian pile – on Pery Square, again a stone’s throw from O’Connell Street.

-John is quite the operator it seems.
+John Moran is quite the operator it seems.

 Related Articles: